 Our current primary program and focus is on open source agriculture.
-This combines regenerative agriculture (also referred to as permaculture) with open source technology and robotics.
+This combines an agro-ecological approaches with open source technology and robotics.

-We recognize that the combination of technology and emerging agricultural pratices offers the potential to end hunger as we know it and make agriculture more accessible and successful.
+We recognize that the combination of technology and a focus on agro-ecosystems offers the potential to both address major faults in our current food system and make agriculture more accessible and successful.

 Please also explore our partner, Ottawa Valley Smart Farms, that provides agricultural technology, services, and consulting to farmers and rural properties.

 Participatory Media and Edutainment

 We believe that the future of education is interactive and part of a "flipped classroom" in which learning happens on demand and driven by the needs and interests of the student.

 As part of this vision, we produce participatory media and edutainment that seeks to share and mobilize the knowledge that we think is valuable and important.